AdityaNayak/web/_pages/careers.md

 				<p class="bkc">Wealth = freedom</p>
 				<p>We afford space for the spirit of enterprise within each one of us, without the delusional heroism of taking disproportionate risks of the venture capital/startup path.
 We do so through Operator equity. <a href="#" class="ibtn s2 block">Learn how</a></p>
 				<h5 class="m-ws-top">2.
 Set your career path to where the future lies.</h5>
 				<p>Blockchain today is like the internet was in the 90s; Unreal, broken and restricted to nerds.
-Yet, it had the most profound impact of any technology, by far.
+Yet, it has created horizontal disruption on a global scale, impacting each and every industry with it.
 Imagine getting in on the action at day 1.</p>
 				<p><img src="http://www.marketsandmarkets.com/images/blockchain-market8.jpg"></p>
 				<h5 class="b-ws-top">3.
 Work with inspired and happy doers</h5>
 				<p class="nm">We work super hard to mantain a culture of:</p>